lnapoli87/HOL2/hands-on-lab.md

 and create a client class with empty methods in it to handle the requests to the Sharepoint tenant.

 ###Task 1 - Open the Project
-01. Download the starting point App:
+01. Clone this git repository in your machine

+02. Open a Terminal and navigate to the root folder of the project.
+Execute the following:

     ```
-    git clone
+    pod install
     ```

-02. Open the **.xcodeproj** file in the O365-lists-app
+03. Open the **.xcworkspace** file in the O365-lists-app

-03. Find and Open the **ViewController.m** class under **O365-lists-app/controllers/login/**
+04. Find and Open the **Auth.plist**

-04. Fill the AzureAD account settings in the **viewDidLoad** method
+05. Fill the AzureAD account settings

     ![](img/fig.01.png)

-03. Build and Run the project in an iOS Simulator to check the views
+06. Build and Run the project in an iOS Simulator to check the views

     ```
     Application: